nickheyer/AOC-2023/README.md

 node index.js <?day-number> # Start the runner
 ```

-Then provide the day (zero-indexed), and press enter.
+Then provide the day (no longer zero-indexed), and press enter.

 Merry Xmas!